At a Glance

 colleges in numerous efforts, particularly the development of industry clusters

 to expand business growth, investment, and jobs in

 Labor Relations and Employee Relations

-Implementation of additional modules and functionality within the colleges’ integrated Management Information System, “Banner,” continued to provide for administrative efficiencies and service enhancements for students.
-Online self-service tools are now available for student admissions, advising, registration, financial aid, tuition, survey, graduation honor eligibility, clearinghouse student tracker, fee payment, and faculty services.
+Further development and upgrades within the colleges’ integrated Management Information System (Banner) continued to provide for administrative efficiencies and service enhancements for students, faculty and staff.
+Online self-service tools are now available for student admissions, advising, degree audit, class search, registration, financial aid, tuition, survey, graduation honor eligibility, clearinghouse student tracker, fee payment, and faculty services.
 Upgrades have also introduced both functional and technological enhancements, such as, user interface enhancements and support for the course management system, WebCT VISTA, for both online and on-ground instruction.

-· The Minority Fellowship Program, an initiative sponsored jointly by the Board of Trustees and a coalition of professional staff unions, enriches each college’s community by attracting minority graduate students who serve as teaching and administrative fellows, mentors, and role models for system students.
+· The Minority Fellowship Program, begun in 1989, is an initiative sponsored jointly by the Board of Trustees and a coalition of professional staff unions to enrich each college’s community by attracting minority graduate students to serve as teaching and administrative fellows, mentors, and role models for system students.

-· Diversity Training, completed during 2001-02 for the entire system, utilized a train-the-trainer approach that continues delivery of training throughout the system.
+· Diversity Training, utilizing a train-the-trainer approach, continues to deliver training throughout the system.

 Quinebaug Valley CC, Danielson - Dianne Williams